Edacity-Lac/Combined-Up-and-Down-Sampling/README.md

 ````
 - Monocular Depth Estimation
 1. You can access the NYU V2 Depth dataset from [here](http://horatio.cs.nyu.edu/mit/silberman/nyu_depth_v2/nyu_depth_v2_labeled.mat);
-2. Run `split_data.py` to divide the data into training and evaluation sets.
+2. Run `split_data.py` to divide the data into training and test sets.
 3. The folds of your dataset need satisfy the following structures:

 ```
 |-- data
 |  |-- test.mat
 |  |-- train.mat
 ```

 - Image Segmentation